 Delivery and collection of new and used containers are predominantly done by hiab lorry fitted with cranes.
 The lorries can site the shipping container up to 18ft from the side of the lorry.
 The lorries are not capable of lifting the containers over houses.
 It is the buyers’ responsibility to ensure access to the HGV as appropriate access to the site.
 All deliveries are agreed in advance, and you will be supplied with a date and time and be kept informed of any changes to the schedule.
 Delivery can only be arranged once full payment has been received.
 If you have concerns regarding delivery, we are happy to provide advice and guidance to ensure the container can be installed with minimal disruption.

-The truck used for delivery depends on your location, container size, and site conditions.
-We work with experienced drivers and specialized equipment to ensure a smooth process.
-Here are the most common truck types:
+The delivery truck depends on the container size, delivery location, and site conditions.
+We collaborate with experienced drivers and use special equipment to ensure hassle-free delivery.
+Here are the most common truck types used for delivery:

-🚛 Important: Availability may vary by location.
-If you have space limitations or special requirements, let us know in advance.
+🚛 Important: Truck availability may vary by location.
+Please let us know if you have space limitations or specific requirements.

 For more details on the delivery process and what to expect, check out our How We Deliver Shipping Containers page or Contact us for more information!

-For an exact quote based on your location, please request a quote or contact us, and our team will assist you!
+For detailed information, please request a quote or contact us, and our team will assist you!

 Containers are classed as temporary structures and, in most instances, are not subject to planning laws.
 However, it is always advisable to seek assurances from your local planning office and any neighbours who could be affected by the siting of your container.